Japanese woodblock printing - one day course

 What's included in the price?

-Includes all materials , please bring your own packed lunch.
+There is an £8 charge for materials , and please bring your own packed lunch.